winitzki/scall/tutorial/programming_dhall.md

 let zip : ∀(a : Type) → C a → ∀(b : Type) → C b → C (Pair a b) = ???
 ```

-Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` supports certain methods.
+Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` has evidence of certain typeclasses.

-In the previous section, we used the methods `bizip2` and `bizipP`  to define `zip` for greatest fixpoints.
+In the previous section, we defined the typeclasses `Applicative1`, `Applicative2`, and `BizipP` and used them to compute an `Applicative` evidence for greatest fixpoints.
-It turns out that for least fixpoints, `bizip2` cannot be used, but  `bizip1`  is helpful.
+It turns out that for least fixpoints, `Applicative2` cannot be used, but both `Applicative1` and `BizipP` are needed.

-One can  define `zip` for `C` using `bizip1` by writing code directly in the Church encoding.
+First, we show how to   define `Applicative` for `C`   by writing code directly in the Church encoding.
 One trick here is to note that the Church encoding type resembles the continuation monad:

 `(F a r → r) → r = Continuation r (F a r)`